At Home with Harvard: Harvard on the Small Screen

 ~Marina Bolotnikova, Associate Editor

 The fracturing of American television audiences that began with cable TV, and has perhaps reached a new zenith with streaming content, means that nobody can be familiar with every show on television.
 A loss of common ground, this lingua franca of grade-school hallway conversations?
-Perhaps, but it has also vastly expanded and elevated the repertoire in contemporary television.
-I love “Comic License” by Sophia Nguyen because as a piece of writing, it is a gem that conveys much more than it describes.
+Perhaps, but it has also vastly expanded and elevated the repertoire in contemporary television, as Sophia Nguyen explains in this story about the series Master of None.
+An Emmy Award-winning episode inspired by the life experiences of series co-creator Alan Yang ’02 explores relationships between parents and children and the immigrant experience—the quintessential American story.
+I love “Comic License” because as a piece of writing, it is a gem that conveys much more than it describes.

 ~Jonathan Shaw, Managing Editor